-THE OFFERING Common stock offered by us 1,311,277 shares Common stock offered by the selling stockholders 706,072 shares Common stock to be outstanding after this offering 31,360,927 shares (31,663,529 shares if the underwriters exercise their option to purchase additional shares in full) Underwriters' option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to an additional 302,602 shares of our common stock.
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$48.8 million, or approximately \$60.2 million if the underwriters exercise their option to purchase additional shares in full, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The underwriters have been granted a 30-day option to purchase up to approximately \$15,000,000 of shares of common stock.

+We estimate that the net proceeds to us from this offering will be approximately \$60.6 million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering, together with our existing cash, cash equivalents, and short-term investments to continue to advance our clinical and preclinical pipeline, including potential new formulations of or indications for our existing product candidates or potential new product candidates, and to increase investment in early-stage research capabilities and general infrastructure, with any remaining proceeds to be used for other ongoing research and development, working capital and other general corporate purposes.
 We may also use a portion of the net proceeds to us to in-license, acquire, or invest in additional businesses, technologies, products, or assets, though we currently have no specific agreements, commitments, or understandings with respect to any in-licensing or acquisitions.
 See "Use of Proceeds."

 We will not receive any proceeds from the sale of any shares by the selling stockholders.

-Risk factors You should read the "Risk Factors" section of this prospectus and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2014, incorporated by reference herein, for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
-NASDAQ Global Select Market symbol "RARE" The number of shares of common stock to be o March 31, 2014. outstanding after this offering is based on 30,049,650 shares of common stock outstanding as of
+You should read the "Risk Factors" section of this prospectus and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2014, incorporated by reference herein, for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.

+"RARE"

+The number of shares of common stock to be outstanding after this offering is based on 30,049,650 shares of common stock outstanding as of March 31, 2014.